QBladeOcean/QBladeOceanDocs/docs/source/src/user/wavefield/wavefield.rst

 It is also possible to merge two or more linear wave definitions to create a new merged wave.
 The merged wave is a simple superposition of the wave components of all merged waves.
 The main purpose for this option is to allow the user to generate seastates that are caused both by swell and wind coming from different directions.
 If both spectra (swell / wind) and their direction are known a merged wave can simply be created by merging both wave definitions.

-The merge wave dialog is avaiilable from the top menu, shown in :numref:`fig-merged-wave-dialog`.
+The merge wave dialog is available from the top menu, shown in :numref:`fig-merged-wave-dialog`.

 .. _fig-merged-wave-dialog:
 .. figure:: merged_wave_dialog.png